 This website uses affiliate links which may earn commission made for purchases at no extra cost to you.
 Thank you for using them and supporting my content!

-The Softest Sourdough Sandwich Bread You’ll Ever Bake (And It’s Viral!)
+The Softest Sourdough Sandwich Bread You’ll Ever Bake!

 This recipe has gone viral on social media, with over 1.5 million views, and I get messages every day from people who love how easy and foolproof it is.
 Whether you’re a beginner or a seasoned baker, this method—using two loaf pans—helps create the softest, fluffiest sourdough bread you’ll ever make!